rtomrud/averaged-perceptron/README.md

 ### `predict(features, scores)`

 Returns the predicted label from the given `features`, or `null` if none exists.
-Can be given the `scores` used to predict.
+Can be given the `scores` so that it does not have to compute them.

 ```js
 import averagedPerceptron from "averaged-perceptron";